 Do you motivate people to take action even after you leave the room?
-Changemakers setting out on a journey to grow a social enterprise or scale an impact project will in all but the smallest enterprises require hard-working teams behind them to help bring their plans to life.
+Changemakers setting out on a journey to grow a social enterprise or scale an impact project will, in all but the smallest enterprises, require hard-working project team members behind them to help bring their plans to life.

 Ensuring your project teams are working effectively to deliver your vision and desired outcomes is a crucial skill for scale and something of an art.
 So how do you motivate a project team for change?
 In the few steps below, I've shared some pointers on the best practices to keep your team motivated and excited to deliver consistently at their very best.

 It's easy to want to do something.
-Yet, the hard work and consistency needed for success are what kills so many great ideas.
+Yet, the hard work and consistency needed for success are what kill so many great ideas.
 You might even feel tempted to push planning off to your people and expect them to handle it.
 This strategy runs the risk of confusing and demotivating them rather than saving you time and effort.

 One of your key roles as a team leader is to keep your people interested and motivated.
 How?
 Share your ideas, listen to their input, break the work into smaller achievable tasks, and make yourself available to help when a team member finds themselves in a rut.

-Columbia professor, Simon Sinek, in his book 'Start with Why’ wrote: "The infrastructure is what actually makes any measurable change”.
-With no real understanding of what they should be doing and why you may find yourself observing a team that is only putting in the bare minimum effort just to have something to show.
+In his book 'Start with Why' Columbia professor Simon Sinek wrote: "The infrastructure is what actually makes any measurable change."
+With no fundamental understanding of what they should be doing and why you may find yourself observing a team that is only putting in the bare minimum effort just to have something to show.

-This example shows the importance of synergy in a team; get it right and each part works together in harmony ultimately saving time, effort, and wastage down the line.
-In this case from design, to engineering, and eventually assembly.
+This example shows the importance of synergy in a team; get it right, and each part works together in harmony, ultimately saving time, effort, and wastage down the line.
+In this case, from design to engineering, and eventually assembly.

 Steve Ballmer and Bill Gates were two different types of CEOs for the Microsoft brand.
 Steve Ballmer brought an energy that was always effective in exciting the crowd of employees at annual meetings.
 He would run around the stage, speak with so much passion and succeed at bringing everyone else up to his level of excitement.

-Your words and actions must add up, and your message should always resonate with the challenges your team is facing at any point in time.
+Your words and actions must add up, and your message should always resonate with your team's challenges at any point in time.
 If you're not clear on the reason why your team should embark on a project or new initiative, then you need more time to motivate yourself before anyone else.
 Because if you're not buying it, then neither would they.

 Research births ideas and ideas bring excitement and motivation.
 Many teams are operating on assumptions, and it's killing their ability to achieve their end goal.
 Aim for your efforts to become a reflection of your audience' or target customers' needs.
 Not what you've assumed that they want.